veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-stacked-vertical-chart.md

 ```
 This legend is taken from the dataset and displayed on the right side of the chart by default.
 Only the **name** parameter is taken into the legend section.
 ## Associated Attributes
-- **Gradient (Color/color hexadecimal code):** Gradient is a combination of different colors pattern and style which is used to fill the horizontal bars in the chart.
+- **Gradient (Color/color hexadecimal code):** Gradient is a combination of different colors pattern and style which is used to fill the vertical bars in the chart.
 For example,
     ```css
     background: linear-gradient(to bottom, #33ccff 0%, #ff99cc 100%)
     ```